zhao-qw/daily_astroph/README.md

-# daily_astroph
+# Daily Dose of Astro-ph Reading
-Should follow preprints related to extragalactic topics very closely
+· Should follow preprints related to extragalactic topics very closely